-The Masters and Doctoral graduate programs in the Department of History are designed to prepare students for careers in higher education, research, and public service.
-The Doctoral program offers concentrations in European History; United States History; Military History; and Body, Place, and Identity.
-We offer a wide array of financial assistance to graduate students, including Teaching Assistantships, a Tuition Benefit Program, and several departmental Graduate Scholarships.
+The Masters and Doctoral graduate programs in the Department of History prepare students for a diversity of careers in research, education, public service, and other fields both within and outside the academy.
+Our Doctoral curriculum features concentrations in European History; United States History; Military History; and Body, Place, and Identity.
+We offer a wide array of financial assistance to graduate students, including Teaching Assistantships, a Tuition Benefit Program, and departmental Graduate Scholarships.
 For more information on support, see Funding Your Graduate Education.

 The doctoral program offers the following concentrations:

 United States History